 What are the three meta-skills that every employee should develop?

-Soft skills, like effective communication and interpersonal skills, and hard skills, like data analytics, all have their place in the make-up and success of a good employee in our digital age.
+Soft skills, like effective communication and interpersonal skills, and hard skills, like data analytics, all contribute to the makeup and success of a good employee in our digital age.

 Yet, these three meta-skills are ones that every employee should and can develop for a lasting career advantage: self-awareness, creativity, and resilience.